rosflight/rosflight_firmware/docs/user-guide/preflight-checks.md

 # Pre-Flight Checklist

 This is an example of a ROSflight pre-flight checklist.
-You will likely need to augment this with checks specific to both (a) your hardware and (b) the code running on your onboard computer.
+You will likely need to augment this with checks specific to both (a) your hardware and (b) the code running on your companion computer.

 ## Generic Checklist

 ### Before powering up motors
-- ROS is running on the onboard computer, communicating with the base station
+- ROS is running on the companion computer, communicating with the base station
 - Sensors are calibrated and publishing
     + IMU (re-calibrate every flight): `rosservice call /calibrate_imu`
     + Barometer: `rosservice call /calibrate_baro`